Action Potential Prediction Project

 Code Developer: Development Version

-Alternatively the development version can be downloaded using subversion, using the following instructions.
+Alternatively the development version can be downloaded using git, using the following instructions (as per the Repository Access Guide):

 git clone -b develop https://github.com/Chaste/Chaste.git